lisa-lumos/DevOps/04-linux.md

 ```

+Editors

-Editors. vim is enhanced vi editor.
+vim is enhanced vi editor.
 If not already installed, `sudo apt-get install vim`. `vim firstfile.txt` to create a new file, hit "i" to go to insert mode, type some text contents, and hit "esc" key to exit insert mode into command mode, type ":w" to save current edits. ":q" to quit vim, or ":wq" to save and quit at the same time.
 In vim, "o" can insert a new line at the bottom of the file. ":q!" to discard changes and quit. ":se nu" will show line numbers. "shift+j" goes to the bottom of file. "jj" goes to the top of file. "dd" to delete current line, "u" to undo. "/network" searches for network, "n" goes to the next search match.
+In command mode, `:%s/word1/word2` replaces the first word1 into word2 in each line in the file. `:%s/word1/word2/g` replaces all occurances of word1 into word2 in the file (g means global). `:%s/word1//g` removes all occurances of word1 in the file.
 ```console
 vagrant@vagrant:~$ vim firstfile.txt
 vagrant@vagrant:~$ cat firstfile.txt # view the file